Electroforming a toy soldier

 For our plastic model soldier the calculation works out as 29 x 0.035 = 1 amp.

 Then you need to decide how thick you require your electroformed layer to be and therefore how long it should be electroformed.
 If you are electroforming an item that is quite fragile, you will probably need to build a fairly thick layer of copper 100 microns for example.

 b) Setting up your electroforming kit

-c) Setting the volts
+c) Setting the volts and amps

 Stage 3.
 Electroforming in the Copper Electroforming Solution